DLatheron/react-cool-dropdown/README.md

 - Could we make it so that it only registers for the click outside IFF the dropdown is open???
 - Refactor to break into sub components for easier maintenance;
 - Disable searchable.
+- Typing and pressing <Enter> when you get a single response left should select it.